eLTehh/Raddomizer/README.md

 - (Hopefully this doesn't happen)

 ## Regarding MacOS support
 At the time, MacOS does not support any tools that can unpack/pack DS ROMs.
 Unarchiver has been tested, and .nds file formats do not seem to be supported anymore.
-Thus, since you might as well run DSLazy on a Windows virtual machine, there isn't much point in deploying a Mac version of Raddomizer.
+Thus, any .nds unpackers would have to be run on a Windows VM, so there isn't much point in deploying a Mac version of Raddomizer.
 The issue is being looked into, but not a primary concern right now.
 Raddomizer will try to support MacOS when it becomes viable.

 ## Requests for new features